spiffe/spiffe.io/README.md

 Web Server is available at //localhost:1313/ (bind address 0.0.0.0)
 ```

-The website is now available at [`http://localhost:1313`](http://localhost:1313) and will be listening for changes in any of the markdown files or the [external content descriptor file](./external.yaml), rebuilding the site and reloading the website in your browser every time it detects changes.
+The website is now available at [`http://localhost:1313`](http://localhost:1313).
+Changes in the Markdown files or the [external content descriptor file](./external.yaml) trigger a rebuild of the site.
+After the rebuild, the site is reloaded in your browser.

 ## Publishing the site